QUANTITATIVE APTITUDE QUESTIONS AND ANSWERS

 Ans: B

-29. Income that is saved and not invested,
+29. Income that is saved and not invested, is known as?

 (A) Capital